S1ngSOng/ARVR100-MCO1/README.md

 # MinesweepAR User Manual
 ## Introduction
 _MinesweepAR_ is a minesweeper game that was integrated with augmented reality.
-A classic is brought to life in a different reality, upgrading its experience and playability to players.
+This take on a classic brings to life, Minesweeper, in a different reality, upgrading its experience and playability to players.

 ## Installation
 There are two ways to install the application: